TritonDataCenter/sdc-cloudapi/docs/index.md

 ## ReplaceMachineTags (PUT /:login/machines/:id/tags)

-Fully replace all tags on a machine with the given tags.
+Fully replace all tags on an instance with the given tags.

 Note: This action is asynchronous.
 You can poll on `ListMachineTags` to wait for the update to be complete (the `triton instance tag replace-all -w,--wait`